SuzerainY/investant-net/README.md

 Styles available at `styles\pages\_home.scss`

 The landing page for the site, or home page.
 On arrival, the visitor lands on the site's hero: a young professional dressed in business casual working on his laptop.
-Leaking onto the viewport is the following section: blog content.
+Leaking onto the viewport is the Investant Handbook: 3 Steps To Take Today.

 On the home page, we fetch the latest 5 blog posts for featuring using `getServerSideProps()` method.
 We have installed a [graphql](https://graphql.org/) layer to our STRAPI CMS APIs which we use to make these requests.